HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 #### Indomitable
 Beginning at 9th level, you can reroll a saving throw that you fail.
-If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.\
+If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.<br/>
 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.